FYSETC/wiki.fysetc/docs/SB CAN ToolHead.md

 7. Remove Micro-USB cable and SB-CAN-TH socket for 5s, then plug in SB-CAN-TH socket again.

 8. Finished

+#### For V1.3

+There is Micro-USB port on the board for firmware upload. and a reset button for mcu reset , Follow the sequence below.

+1. Connect SB-CAN-TH Micro-USB to Raspberry Pi USB-A port with USB cable
+2. Plug in SB-CAN-TH board 24v socket to the machine PSU
+3. Power on your raspberry pi (Or other SBC) and PSU ,  wait the pi boot ready.
+4. hold reset button for 2 seconds, then release it
+5. Shoot `lsusb` command in Raspberry to check if it shows DFU port, if not go back to step 1
+6. Shoot command `dfu-util -R -a 0 -s 0x08000000:leave -D out/klipper.bin`
+7. Remove Micro-USB cable and SB-CAN-TH socket for 5s, then plug in SB-CAN-TH socket again.
+8. Finished

 ### 3.3 Configuration